What We Do

 Co-Founder

 She holds an MA in Missions and Evangelism from Gordon-Conwell Theological Seminary.
-She has worked in Christian radio and film in Beijing and taught at both the undergraduate and graduate level at The Communication University of China—one of the few Westerners invited to do so.
-She believes the Church's first work is to reach the lost and raise the found, and she has given particular attention to teaching young people how to read Scripture for themselves.
+She has worked in Christian radio and film in Beijing and taught at both the undergraduate and graduate level at The Communication University of China — one of the few Westerners invited to do so.
+She believes the calling of Jesus is to reach the lost and raise the found, and she has given particular attention to teaching young people how to read Scripture for themselves, how to pray, and how to pay careful attention to what they put into their God-given bodies and minds.

 Art Field